Tafl games: In archeological finds

 There have been many archeological discoveries of tafl games and gaming pieces found in various Warrior Burials.
 One example was a wooden board and a single gaming piece made of horn found in a ship burial at Gokstad in southeastern Norway.
 Another example was twenty-two gaming pieces made of whalebone found in Orkney.

 Some finds have occurred in religious sites.
 A gaming board dated to the 8th century or earlier, was dug up in 2018 at the site of the later Scottish Monastery of Deer.
 As another example, a small worked glass piece was discovered in 2019 on the Holy Island of Lindisfarne, target of a famous Viking raid in 793 CE.
 The piece was blue in colour, with swirls etched into the glass, and was topped with small white glass droplets, thought to symbolise a crown.
 The piece, thought to be a gaming piece for Hnefatafl or a related game, came from a trench that has been dated to the eighth to ninth centuries.

 The material used to make both the board game and the gaming pieces has varied: from walrus ivory to bone to amber to wood.
-Numerous glass game pieces have been discovered in the mound of Birka in Sweden, as well as in the territories of former Rus' in modern-day Northern Ukraine and Russia.
-In 2007 hnefatafl pieces made of walrus tooth stemming from the 12th century were discovered in a historical section of Kyiv.
+Numerous glass game pieces have been discovered in the mound of Birka in Sweden, as well as in northern Ukraine and Russia.

-In some boat burials there have been wooden board games found.
-There have been very few actual boards found in these burials, implying that having these board games included was extremely rare.
-However, this is believed to be due to wood readily being destroyed by cremation fires or decaying over time.